 Acceptable Use

-University of Maine System Acceptable Use Policy applied to the use of Generative AI.
+University of Maine System Acceptable Use Policy applies to the use of Generative AI.
 Prohibited activities include, but are not limited to use of Generative AI for unauthorized access, disruption, harassment, or obscene material.
 Generative AI may not be used to generate malicious content, such as malware, viruses, or any other content that may have the ability to circumvent the University of Maine System’s (or other third-party entity’s) access control measures.

 Review Output for Bias